My ULTIMATE camera choosing guide (for noobs)

 That's honestly why I very quickly stopped talking about cameras on YouTube entirely, because the gear circle j*** very quickly gets boring.
 It's filled with people who kind of miss the point, in my opinion.

 A good photographer will always do well with a really old, basic camera, and a terrible photographer will always be terrible.
-It doesn't matter if they spend $50,000 on their gear.
+It doesn't matter if they spend $50,000 or $500 on their gear.